Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Results

 We now introduce assumptions about the dynamics of the network at the level of elementary reactions.
 Every such reaction denoted $\rho$ is assumed to be reversible, with a net flux given by

 Here, one-way fluxes $ j_{\pm \rho}$ obey mass-action kinetics \cite{Feinberg2019, Pekar2005}:

 where $z_\sigma$ is the concentration of species $Z_\sigma$, and $ \S_+ $ (resp. $\S_-$) is the stoichiometric matrix associated to forward (resp. reverse) reactions, such that $\S = \S_- - \S_+$.
 Note that the constant concentrations of the fuel/food species have been absorbed in the effective rate constants $k_{\pm \rho}$.
-We choose to work with ideal systems for clarity of presentation, but we show in the Supplemental Materials (\emph{SI Appendix Section 3.2}) that the results presented below remain valid for non-ideal solutions.
+We choose to work with ideal solutions for clarity of presentation, but we show in the Supplementary Note 4 that the results presented below remain valid for non-ideal solutions.

-Then, as in the examples, one can show that the affinity of the network at a macroscopic scale can be written as the logarithm of the ratio of an effective equilibrium constant $K$ and a reaction quotient $Q$ \cite{Prigogine2014}: